 Although dogs aren't as mentally capable as humans, researchers are discovering that they are more intelligent than was previously thought.

 According to Dr. Stanley Coren, a canine researcher at the University of British Columbia, dogs have the intelligence of a two-year-old human child.
-He says that they can understand about 165 "words" (in the form of spoken words or gestures) and that the most intelligent dogs can understand up to 250 words.
+He says that they can understand about 165 "words" (in the form of spoken words or gestures) and that the most intelligent ones can understand up to 250 words.
 Dr. Coren also says that a border collie named Rico understood 200 spoken words.

 In addition, Dr. Coren says that dogs can count up to four or five.
 They can also do very basic arithmetic.
 They know that 1 + 1 = 2 but doesn't equal 1 or 3, for example.

-Assistance dogs may be guide dogs for visually impaired people, hearing dogs for hearing impaired people or service dogs to help people with mobility, medical, psychiatric or behavioral problems.
+Assistance dogs may be guide dogs for visually impaired people, hearing dogs for hearing impaired people, or service dogs to help people with mobility, medical, psychiatric, or behavioral problems.

 Medical response dogs may be trained to respond to their owner's low blood sugar or upcoming seizure or to bring medications or the telephone to their owner.
 They may even be trained to trigger a specially adapted phone to dial 911 (the emergency phone number).
-They can bark to attract someone's attention, help to reorient a person after a seizure and carry health information for medical personnel.
+They can bark to attract someone's attention, help to reorient a person after a seizure, and carry health information for medical personnel.

-Service dogs can help people with limited mobility by opening and closing doors, turning lights on and off, fetching, transporting and depositing objects, pulling wheelchairs, opening and closing cupboards and drawers, carrying messages to caregivers in other rooms and helping a person balance as he or she walks.
+Service dogs can help people with limited mobility by opening and closing doors, turning lights on and off, fetching, transporting, and depositing objects, pulling wheelchairs, opening and closing cupboards and drawers, carrying messages to caregivers in other rooms, and helping a person balance as he or she walks.
 They can also help to remove clothing and pull a blanket up or down over their owner when the owner is in bed.
 They can even move paralyzed arms or legs back into their correct positions.